Mauritania at the 2024 Summer Olympics: Background

 Mauritania, officially the Islamic Republic of Mauritania, is a country located in Northwest Africa between the Atlantic Ocean and Mali.
-In 2023 the country had a estimated population of 4,245,000.
+In 2023 the country had an estimated population of 4,245,000.
 Formerly a French colony within French West Africa, Mauritania gained independence in 1960.
 The Mauritanian National Olympic and Sports Committee was formed in 1962 and was recognized by the International Olympic Committee in 1979.
 Mauritania had participated in every Summer Olympics since its debut in the 1984 Summer Olympics in Los Angeles.
 No Mauritanian had won a medal at the Olympics.

 The 2024 Summer Olympics took place from 26 July to 11 August 2024.
 Sprinter Salam Bouha Ahamdy made her debut in the women's 100 metres, and swimmer Camil Doua made his Olympic debut in the men's 50 m freestyle event.
 Ahamdy and Doua served as flagbearers during the parade of nations at the opening ceremony, and the flag was held by a volunteer in the closing ceremony.